• Skip to Content

 SUNY Oneonta’s logo

-Local athletes compete for SUNY Oneonta volleyball team during fall season
+Local athletes compete for SUNY Oneonta men's swimming & diving team during winter season

-15 student athletes competed for the SUNY Oneonta volleyball team during the recently completed fall season.
+19 student athletes competed for the SUNY Oneonta men's swimming & diving team this winter.

 SUNY Oneonta’s logo